jtvaughan/tsukuyomi/download-kanji-images.README.md

 The SOD downloader expects the user to provide a special configuration file describing the tool's behavior and the structure of the directory containing the downloaded SODs.
-The configuration file's root must be named "image-settings" and may contain the following attributes:
+The configuration file should contain three sections:

+1. _enabled-sources_: Each setting in this section specifies a remote source of 漢字 stroke order diagrams.
+The downloader will only check and use these sources.
+See the "Available Sources" section below for a list of acceptable sources.
+2. _files_: Each setting in this section is the path to a file or directory that will be scanned for 漢字.
+If a path refers to a directory, then all files in the directory's subtree will be scanned.
+3. _general_: This section contains general downloader settings.

+The _general_ section's settings are:

-1. _image-directory_: This attribute specifies a path to the directory that will contain downloaded SODs.
+1. _image-directory_: This setting specifies a path to the directory that will contain downloaded SODs.
 (See the Image Directories section for information about the layouts of image directories.)
 The directory must exist.
-2. _configuration-files_ (optional): This section specifies zero or more paths to configuration files that will be scanned for 漢字.  漢字 within comments will be ignored.
-This section must not contain subsections.
-3. _log-files_ (optional): This section specifies zero or more paths to log files that will be scanned for 漢字.  漢字 within comments will be ignored.
-This section must not contain subsections.
-4. _enabled-sources_: This section specifies zero or more sources from which SODs will be downloaded.
-See the Available Sources section for a list of recognized sources.
-5. _timeout_ (optional): This attribute specifies a positive integral timeout (in seconds) for downloads.
+2. _timeout_ (optional): This attribute specifies a positive integral timeout (in seconds) for downloads.
 The default value is thirty seconds.

 All paths in the configuration file are either absolute or relative to